Name: Ginger Miller

 She said, "When your family gets to the point where they tell you to find somewhere to go, but you have no place to go, what do you do?"
 Miller knew what her next step had to be: She put in her claim with VA in 1993.

-After receiving a 60 percent disability rating, Miller applied for the Vocational Rehabilitation and Employment (VocRehab) program.
+After receiving a 60 percent disability rating, Miller applied for the Veteran Readiness and Employment (VR&E) program.
 At her first meeting with a counselor, she took an aptitude test, discussed career tracks, and decided to enroll at Nassau Community College.
 The process, she said, "was easy.
 It wasn't full of red tape."

 In the early days of Miller’s college education, her head injuries and symptoms of post-traumatic stress disorder made learning difficult; she had trouble grasping some concepts and was anxious about tests.